Written by MasterHealth Staff

 Healthy fats and bioactive compounds found in avocados have been shown to lower cholesterol, decrease inflammation, and help avoid cardiovascular issues.
 Eating between half to a full avocado every day can help lower the levels of oxidized low-density lipoprotein, which are associated with promoting buildup in the arteries (Wang et al., 2019).
 Have you ever heard the phrase “An avocado a day keeps the cardiologist away”?

-Beyond their healthy fat profile, avocados are also naturally rich in antioxidants, phytonutrients, fiber, protein, and potassium.
+Avocado smoothie health benefits extend beyond their healthy fat profile, as avocados are also naturally rich in antioxidants, phytonutrients, fiber, protein, and potassium.
 They’re an excellent source of vitamins C, E, B6, and B9 (folate).
 They’re also a wonderful source of beta carotene, which will make your skin glow!
 The body converts beta carotene into vitamin A (retinol), which you need for good eye health, your immune system, and healthy skin.

 Anything!
 Avocados are a versatile superfood that tend to take on the taste profile of other ingredients that they’re mixed within recipes.
 Since they have a mild flavor, think about avocados as a texture-building ingredient that takes smoothies to the next level.

 If we have to pick a winner, we love mixing in chocolate or cacao as its rich and intense flavor really complements avocado’s creamy texture.
 Throwing some berries in there is a whole